simonlav24/wormsGame/README.md

 ## :hammer_and_pick: Game modes

-- Battle - last team standing wins.
+- **Battle** - last team standing wins.
-- Points - damage = points.
+- **Points** - damage = points.
 The team with the most points wins.
-- Targets - shoot targets to get points.
+- **Targets** - shoot targets to get points.
 The team with the most points wins.
-- Capture the flag - the team that holds the flag at the end of the turn wins a point.
+- **Capture the flag** - the team that holds the flag at the end of the turn wins a point.
 The team with the most points wins.
-- Terminator - each turn you have a targeted worm.
+- **Terminator** - each turn you have a targeted worm.
 Hitting the target = 1 point.
 Terminating the target = 2 points.
-- David vs Goliath - starter worm receives 50% of all teammate's health.
+- **David vs Goliath** - starter worm receives 50% of all teammate's health.
-- Arena - worms get points for standing on top of the arena at the end of each turn.
+- **Arena** - worms get points for standing on top of the arena at the end of each turn.
 The team with the most points wins.
-- Missions (tbd) - each worm is assinged three renewable missions. upon completing a mission the worm receives points.
+- **Missions** - each worm is assinged three renewable missions. upon completing a mission the worm receives points.
 The team with the most points wins.

 ## :gear: Options

-- Cooldown - weapons have a cooldown for 4 turns.
+- **Cooldown** - weapons have a cooldown for 4 turns.
-- Warped - horizontal map warp. *experimental*
+- **Warped** - horizontal map warp. *experimental*
-- Random - the worm of the next turn is randomly picked.
+- **Random** - the worm of the next turn is randomly picked.
 "Complete" means completely random worm and team.
 "In Team" means random worm but team cycle regularly.
-- Manual placing - place worms manually.
+- **Manual placing** - place worms manually.
-- Darkness - dark game mode. use flares to illuminate areas near you.
+- **Darkness** - dark game mode. use flares to illuminate areas near you.
-- Closed map - cant exit the map bounding box.
+- **Closed map** - cant exit the map bounding box.
-- Forts - teammates spawn in cluster.
+- **Forts** - teammates spawn in cluster.
-- Digging - worms are underground. dig your way around. recommended with darkness.
+- **Digging** - worms are underground. dig your way around. recommended with darkness.
-- Artifacts - enable artifacts in the games.
+- **Artifacts** - enable artifacts in the games.

 ### :ocean: Sudden Death